Brewers vs. Athletics Player Props Betting Odds

-Player prop betting options for Christian Yelich, Esteury Ruiz and others are available in the Milwaukee Brewers-Oakland Athletics matchup at American Family Field on Saturday, starting at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Christian Yelich, Esteury Ruiz and others in the Milwaukee Brewers-Oakland Athletics matchup at American Family Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!